 - Unique luxury in the North - enjoy the Beer Spa from Akureyri

 GusGus started in 1995 as an acting and filmmaking collective, founded by former Eurovision contestant and solo artist, Daníel Ágúst Haraldsson.
-Originally, the group had twelve members, though the lineup would change time and time over as individuals broke off to pursue other equally successful projects.
+Originally, the group had twelve members, though the lineup would change time and again as individuals broke off to pursue other successful projects.

-GusGus concretely established themselves as part of the Icelandic music scene between 1995 and the millennium, releasing four studio albums that were critically praised at home and abroad.
+GusGus firmly established themselves in Iceland between 1995 and the millennium, releasing four studio albums that were critically praised at home and abroad.

 Photo from Wikimedia, Creative Commons, by Hreinn Gudlaugsson.
 No edits made.

-Understandably, GusGus was forever going to bring upon themselves a comparison to fellow Icelanders, The Sugarcubes.
+Understandably, GusGus was always going to draw comparisons to fellow Icelanders, The Sugarcubes.
 However, the two bands are totally different in sound and style.
-Whereas The Sugarcubes were all about letting loose, GusGus dedicated themselves to the idea of restraint.
+Whereas The Sugarcubes were all about letting loose, GusGus dedicated themselves to the art of restraint.

-The band had particular success in the United Kingdom, a country then driven frantic with enthusiasm for late night raves and acid house beats.
-Due to this kinship, GusGus seized the opportunity to perform abroad; ever since they have enjoyed the luxury of forever reshaping their sound and bringing it to an eagerly awaiting crowd.
+The band found particular success in the United Kingdom, a country then buzzing with late-night raves and acid-house energy.
+That kinship helped GusGus seize opportunities abroad, and ever since, they’ve enjoyed reshaping their sound and bringing it to eager audiences worldwide.

-Though widely considered an electronic band, GusGus could easily slip into a number of categories, including techno, house and trip-hop.
-Some have even gone as far as to describe the music as electronic soul.
+Though widely considered an electronic band, GusGus can slip into many categories, including techno, house and trip-hop, some even call it electronic soul.

 - See also: Sigur Rós | 18 Seconds Before Sunrise

-And so, below I have listed five taster tracks from GusGus as an introduction to the eclectic sounds of Iceland's premiere electronic outfit.
-With a career spanning a little over two decades, however, it is impossible to collate a choice of five that will appease everyone—regardless, these tracks are integral to any Icelandic playlist, as perfect for a pre-night out drinking session as they are for a solitary drive through Iceland's cool Scandinavian landscape.
+Below I’ve listed five taster tracks as an introduction to the eclectic sounds of Iceland’s premier electronic outfit.
+With a career spanning decades, it’s impossible to pick five that please everyone, regardless, these are essentials for any Icelandic playlist, as perfect for a pre-night-out as for a solitary drive through Iceland’s cool Nordic landscapes.

 1)Over, "Arabian Horse" (2011)

-The music video was directed by working couple and debut filmmakers, Ellen Loftsdóttir and Thorbjorn Ingason, and showcases the fabric designs of the fashionista, Gudmundur Jörundsson.
+The music video was directed by debut filmmakers Ellen Loftsdóttir and Thorbjörn Ingason and showcases the fabric designs of fashionista Guðmundur Jörundsson.

-'Over' is an excellent example of the latest type of sound coming from GusGus.
-The music is theatrical and camp and utilises the group's nostalgic connection to the early nineties music scene.
-Despite the natural aesthetics of the video, music such as this firmly plants GusGus in the realm of 'urban music.'
+‘Over’ is a prime example of GusGus’ theatrical, camp edge and their nostalgic connection to the early-nineties scene.
+Despite the natural aesthetics of the video, the music firmly plants GusGus in the realm of urban electronica.

 - See also: Of Monsters and Men | A Melodic Odyssey